ssbc/ssb-subset-replication-spec/README.md

 allows two peers to exchange feeds and subset of feeds to allow for partial replication.

-We are mainly interested in two types of messages.
+We are mainly interested in two classes of messages.
 A subset of messages of a classical SSB feed and a tangle of messages given a common root message.